vchat-meme-blip/betmirror/README.md

 This platform is a registered **Polymarket Builder**.
 Every trade executed by the bot is cryptographically stamped with **Attribution Headers**.

 **To configure your Builder Keys (For Platform Admins):**
-Add the following to your `.env` file to enable stamping:
+Add the following to your `.env` file to enable stamping and relayer access:

 ```env
 POLY_BUILDER_API_KEY=your_builder_key